Search Engine Optimization (SEO) is an effective way to increase the visibility of your brand or products or services.

 Now, those results that appear below the search bar - and what you're reading now is possible because I have done the SEO.
 And that's why you could find this content on the search engine result page (SERP) and land on my website.

 Let's take a look at social media and analytics…how does SEO play into this?

 Social Media Marketing

 All search engines, most especially Bing, use social signals to present their searchers with the necessary information - meaning, information on your social media platforms can act as means to strengthen your online presence (visibility).

 By optimizing the content ( the about me and descriptions on your personal profiles, pages and groups) for search engines to easily pick them up.

-When you take up an SEO project, you’ll want to track changes and progress in your website or on the client’s website.
-And this introduces you to the knowledge of digital analytics which you can further improve on if you find it interesting.
+When you take up an SEO project, you'll want to track changes and progress on your website or on the client's website.
+And this introduces you to the knowledge of digital analytics, which you can further improve if you find it interesting.